a-sh-dev/hyd_ruby_terminal_app/README.md

 ### Limitations & Future Development Plan

 - Due to time constraints, only the dad-jokes (*How about a Laugh?*) part is implementable.
-Hope to be able to implement more entertainment, such as encouragements (with proper permissions obtained for external sources) and simple word guessing games.
+Hope to be able to implement more entertainment, such as encouragements (with proper permissions obtained for external sources) and perhaps simple word guessing games.
-- Possiblity to add dad-jokes API integration for more external unlimited sources.
+- Possiblity to add dad-jokes API integration for more maintainable external sources.
 - Randomised jokes can be filtered so it appear only once.
 There are currently 50 jokes in the material.
+- Speech features didn't work in this version, hope to be able to implement a text-to-speech feature.
 - Possibility to add more feelings and emotions in the option list and a function to describe user's own emotions as well as adding short descriptions for the user log entries.

 ### Credits